 So the Big Book tells us that the way to get over a resentment is by seeing that the person we resent was spiritually blocked off, just like WE are when WE harm others; and to pray that we show them tolerance, pity, and patience, so that we can get a better attitude toward them.
 It also suggests that we pray for the person we resent that they get the good things in life that we want for ourselves.
-This softens our heart toward them and allows us to look at the situation around the resentment with more truth, and this truth will bring about more freedom.
+This softens our heart toward them and allows us to look at the situation around the resentment more realistically.